Last updated on October 13th, 2021 at 01:21 pm

 If you’re not a fan of visiting the doctor, you’re not alone.
 But that doesn’t mean that you can skip out on a primary care doctor.
 For your health, both current and future, you need a primary care provider to keep tabs on your charts and identify warning signs.

 Primary healthcare will improve your quality of life by keeping you healthy, comfortable, and proactive.
 When it comes to medical care, think of primary care as your foundation.
-It’s the bare minimum that we all need for longevity, disease prevention, and all-around wellness.
+It’s the bare minimum that we all need for longevity, disease prevention, early cancer detection, and all-around wellness.

 Unfortunately, fewer Americans have a primary care provider now than ever before.
 From 2002 to 2015, the percentage fell by 2%.
 That downward trend is expected to continue, with even fewer people receiving primary care today as a result of the COVID-19 pandemic.
 That’s a hairy problem, and here’s why.